Full-time studies

 Extra-occupational studies

-Co-operative studies
+Co-operative/dual studies

 Studying in co-operation is a practice-oriented form of study that combines training in a company with university studies.
 Students usually complete one to two days per week at the university and work the rest of the week in the company.
-Co-operative studies offer the advantage that students gain direct practical experience and receive financial support from the company.
+Co-operative/dual studies offer the advantage that students gain direct practical experience and receive financial support from the company.

 Distance learning